-Although it took me a while to lovingly craft each button using a round scone cutter, a tiny espresso cup and a straw, these colourful treats certainly aren’t complicated to make.
-And they were certainly worth the extra time as they received an abundance of compliments on both taste and appearance – in fact, Edd Kimber himself (whose recipe I used for the custard creams) saw them on Twitter and said they were fantastic!
+Although it took me a while to lovingly craft each button using a round scone cutter, a tiny espresso cup and a straw, these colourful biscuits certainly aren’t complicated to make.
+And they were certainly worth the extra time as they received an abundance of compliments on both taste and appearance – in fact, Edd Kimber himself (whose recipe I used for the Custard Creams) saw them on Twitter and said they were fantastic!
 Praise indeed 🙂

 If you don’t have the time or patience to make buttons, just use your favourite cookie cutters like I did for the mini stars and hearts below.
 To make a Bourbon cream-esque variation, you could substitute the custard/strawberry milkshake powder for chocolate milkshake powder or cocoa.

-The yellow custard creams were made using Edd Kimber’s fab recipe which can be found here – http://theboywhobakes.co.uk/2011/06/custard-creams/ – so I’m just going to post the recipe for my strawberry milkshake cream version.
+The yellow Custard Creams were made using Edd Kimber’s fab recipe which can be found here, so I’m just going to post my recipe for my Strawberry Milkshake Creams.

 Strawberry Milkshake Creams